bbadzioch/course-in-a-box/modules/schedule/_posts/2001-01-01-final_exam.markdown

 <li> Your UB student ID or a government issued photo ID.
 You will be asked to show it at the beginning of
 the exam.</li>
 <li> Pen and paper.</li>
+<li> Desk or table clear of any items, besides those listed above.</li>

 </ol>
 </div>
 {:/}

+### Practice final

+[Here](/assets/practice_final.pdf) is a practice exam.
+The actual final exam will follow a similar format.

+### Lecture Notes

+During the exam I will provide you with a copy of combined lecture notes for this course that you will be able to access on your computer.
+The notes will have colored background to make them easier recognizable on your computer screen for proctoring purposes.
+Their content will not be changed in any way.

+### Exceptional situations

+In case of irregularities in the written exam a student may be asked to take an additional oral exam which will either supplement or replace the score from the written exam.
+The oral exam will be administered at the discretion of the course instructor.
+This does not waive the rules of the UB Academic Integrity Policy - any documented instances of cheating will result in a failing grade on the exam or other sanctions (failure of the course etc.).